There are times when you are going to have to cut the head of a nail, screw, or other fasteners that are stuck in the material.

 Method 3: Jigsaw

-For snapping off the screws that are coming out of wood, you can get a metal-cutting blade for your jigsaw.
+For snapping off the screws that are coming out of wood, get a metal-cutting blade for your jigsaw.

 Although a jigsaw will work quite well in cutting away screws and nails, a circular saw is easier to use.